jidongbsu/cs452-file-system/README.md

 ### Links

 - When a file is created, by default its link count is 1.
 If one creates a soft or hard link to this file, its link count will be incremented by 1.
 In this assignment, we do not consider links to files.
 - When a directory is created, by default its link count is 2: for a directory, the link count means how many sub-directories the directory has.
-A new directory by default has two sub-directories: "." and "..". "." represents the current directory, ".." represents the parent directory.
+A new directory by default has two sub-directories: "." and "..".
+Here, "." represents the current directory, ".." represents the parent directory.

 In the output of *ls -l* or *ls -la*, the second column is the link counts.
 As can be seen from the example below, files have a link count of 1.
-The directory *test* has a link count of 2.
+The directory *test* has a link count of 2, because it only has "." and "..", plus a regular file called .gitkeep.
 The directory *cs452-file-system* has a link count of 4, because it has 4 sub-directories: ., .., test, and .git.
 Creating files inside a directory does not affect the directory's link count.

 ```console
 [cs452@localhost cs452-file-system]$ ls -l